Managing small-acreage horse farms in Central and Eastern Oregon

 Spread manure and compost when plants can use it

 Spread no more than ½ inch of compost at a time, two times a year, when conditions permit field access and plants are actively growing.
 Spreading compost in spring is ideal for plant growth.
-In late summer, short pastures allow efficient compost application shortly before cooler fall temperatures stimulate grass growth.
+In late summer, short pastures allow efficient compost application just before cooler fall temperatures stimulate grass growth.
 Empty manure storage provides space for the winter’s manure and bedding accumulation.

 Don’t spread manure in late fall when dormant plants are unable to take up nutrients.
 This practice often leads to surface and groundwater contamination.